turbonomic/tbutil/docs/K8S/HOTWARM.md

 Answer the questions asked.

-Once completed, exit the POD shell session by typing the command `exit`.
+Once completed, exit the pod shell session by typing the command `exit`.

 ## Fail over